 #4 We recommend that the Dean of Students support the development of residence contexts that are supportive to Indigenous students.
-This may be a contiguous "neighbourhood" within UC for Indigenous students who seek this, or it may be an endeavour undertaken more extensively by co-operation of colleges on the St. George Campus.
-With regard to UT#5: call to action (All renovation and new construction on campus should take smudging into consideration in the design process.) #5 Space on campus for individual smudging is scarce and the committee recommends that the Dean of Students continue exploartion of whether the former Sir Dan's Porter's Office could be converted into a smudging space for Indigenous students.
+This may be a contiguous "neighbourhood" within UC for Indigenous students who seek this, or it may be an endeavour undertaken more extensively by cooperation of colleges on the St. George Campus.
+The more general roommate matching procedure may be the place to undertake this.
+Consultation with First Nations House is advisable for this procedure.

+With regard to UT#5 (Call to Action: All renovation and new construction on campus should take smudging into consideration in the design process.)

+#5 Given that space on campus for individual smudging is scarce, the committee recommends that the Dean of Students continue exploration of whether the former Sir Dan's Porter's Office could be converted into a smudging space for Indigenous students.
+It may also be bookable for appropriately sized gatherings that would start with smudging.

-For the Director of Health Studies
+• For the Director of the Health Studies Program

-In regard to FAS#11: Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship) and FAS#16 (Provide opportunities for students to experience land-based pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
+In regard to FAS#11 (Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship), and FAS#16 (Provide opportunities for students to experience land-based pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
 Land-based pedagogies include the study of the complex and sophisticated relationships with citified Indigenous territories, including Tkaronto.)

-#6 Our recommendation is mainly an expression of support for the endeavour and the structure of HST309H1 - Special Topics in Health Studies II: Indigenous Health and Healing in the Six Nations.
-We recommend to the college that it offer administrative, advancement, and logistical support to this endeavour.
-We further recommend developing co-operation with Indigenous Studies inasmuch as the resources of Indigenous Studies and the program structure of Health Studies make this possible.
+#6 Our recommendation is mainly an expression of support for the endeavour and the structure of HST 309H1 "Special Topics in Health Studies II: Indigenous Health and Healing in the Six Nations."
+We recommend to the College that it offer administrative, advancement, and logistical support to this endeavour.
+We further recommend developing cooperation with Indigenous Studies inasmuch as the resources of Indigenous Studies and the program structure of Health Studies make this possible.

-For the Director of Canadian Studies
+• For the Director of the Canadian Studies Program

-In regard to FAS#11: Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship) and FAS#16 (Provide opportunities for students to experience landbased pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
-Land- based pedagogies include the study of the complex and sophisticated relationships with citified Indigenous territories, including Tkaronto.)
+In regard to FAS#11 (Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship), and FAS#16 (Provide opportunities for students to experience landbased pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
+Land-based pedagogies include the study of the complex and sophisticated relationships with citified Indigenous territories, including Tkaronto.)

-#7 Recognizing that the relation of Canadian Studies to Indigenous Studies needs to enact the nation to nation model of relationship that should govern Canada's relation to First Nations, we recommend continued development of joint curriculum, joint courses, joint events, joint speakers, and perhaps in the medium to long term, joint faculty with Indigenous Studies.
-This depends on recognition of the capacity of both units.
-Discussions with Keren Rice affirmed the value of absolute independence of the two units even as genuine co-operation is eminently desirable.
+#7 Recognizing that the relation of Canadian Studies to Indigenous Studies needs to enact the nation-to-nation model of relationship that should govern Canada's relation to First Nations, we recommend continued development of joint curriculum, joint courses, joint events, joint speakers, and perhaps in the medium-to long-term, joint faculty with Indigenous Studies.
+The requirement of a course in Indigenous Studies for the Canadian Studies Program should also be considered.

+These endeavours depend on recognition of the capacity of both units.
+Discussions with Keren Rice affirmed the value of absolute independence of the two units even as genuine cooperation is eminently desirable.

-For the Director of Cognitive Science
+• For the Director of the Cognitive Science Program

-In regard to FAS#11: Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship) and FAS#16 (Provide opportunities for students to experience landbased pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
-Land- based pedagogies include the study of the complex and sophisticated relationships with citified Indigenous territories, including Tkaronto.)
+In regard to FAS#11 (Ask faculty within all Arts & Science units to review their curriculum and learning materials with the goal of ensuring that course content concerning Indigenous peoples reflects best practices and contemporary scholarship), and FAS#16 (Provide opportunities for students to experience landbased pedagogies so that they can learn within Indigenous worldviews on the land, with Indigenous knowledge experts.
+Land-based pedagogies include the study of the complex and sophisticated relationships with citified Indigenous territories, including Tkaronto.)